DynareJulia/Dynare.jl/doc/src/model-file/syntax-elements.md

 or as command options).
 In this manual, those two types of expressions are respectively denoted by `MODEL_EXPRESSION` and `EXPRESSION`.

-Unlike MATLAB or Octave expressions, Dynare expressions are necessarily scalar ones: they cannot contain matrices or evaluate to matrices.[^2]
+Unlike Julia expressions, Dynare expressions are necessarily scalar ones: they cannot contain matrices or evaluate to matrices.[^2]

 Expressions can be constructed using integers (INTEGER), floating point